karthigeyanrgs/karthigeyanrgs.github.io/_posts/2025-07-05-keeping-up-with-the-technological-tide.md

 I am _happy_ to announce the start of my technical writing journey within the whims and comforts of this rather isolated and cozy part of the internet.
 In my mind, this is a rough sketch of domains/areas that I would like to bring my perspective towards:

-- **Think like a Simulations engineer** – the blogs will revolve around using simulation tools, mathematical methods, and schools of thought to realise robust, stable, and high-fidelity computer simulations.
+- **Think like a Simulations engineer** – the blogs will revolve around using simulation tools, mathematical methods, and schools of thought to realize robust, stable, and high-fidelity computer simulations.

 - Observations from attending technical talks, workshops, and meeting eminent professionals.